How to Make Sparkly Borax Slime — Easy Step-by-Step Guide

 10. 10

-Your sparkly borax slime is now ready to play with!
-Stretch it, squish it, and enjoy the sensory experience.
+Your sparkly borax slime is now ready for endless fun!
+Stretch it, squish it, poke it, and enjoy the satisfying sensory experience of playing with your homemade creation.

 Tips & Troubleshooting

-• 2If your slime is too stiff or breaks easily, it likely has too much borax.
-You can try adding a little more glue and kneading it in to make it more flexible.
+• 2Conversely, if your slime is too stiff, breaks easily, or feels rubbery, it likely contains too much borax.
+To remedy this, try adding a small amount of extra white glue and kneading it in.
+This will help to reintroduce flexibility and make the slime more stretchy.

-• 4For a smoother slime, ensure your glue and water mixture is thoroughly combined before adding the borax solution.
+• 4For the smoothest slime possible, ensure your initial glue and water mixture is thoroughly combined before you even think about adding the borax solution.
+Any lumps or unevenness in the base mixture can affect the final texture of your slime.

 Related Activities You Might Enjoy